The value of partnership

 It contains information, details, best practices and documents updated with the processes and procedures regulating qualification and procurement activities.

-The 65,598 SAP documents loaded in the year (+16% compared to the previous year) prove that that the Suppliers Portal is a living site, accessed more and more every day by users to interact with Snam.
+The 1,410 users that accessed it at least once during 2018 prove that that the Suppliers Portal is a living site, accessed more and more every day by users to interact with Snam.

 WHAT THE VALUE OF PARTNERSHIP MEANS: THE LEGALITY PROTOCOLS